persapiens/Course/Project/Pipeline2.md

 # Configure jenkins, build environments, build jobs
 # --gh-user and --gh-pass should be used for accessing iTrust repo on github.ncsu.edu
 $ pipeline setup --gh-user <username> --gh-pass <password>
+# This command should copy a .vault-pass file, with the password "csc-devops-2020" from the host to VM home directory.
+The .vault-pass file should be excluded from source control_.

 # Trigger a build job (named iTrust), wait for output, and print build log.
 $ pipeline build iTrust